adyjs/git-notes/README.md

 it is better by using HEAD@{index} for doing reset related opertion.

 ## blame

 * meaning

-this will helps to find out the codes which who wrote
+this will helps to find out the each line of codes which who had  wrote

 ```
 $ git blame FILE